sandrorb/dmsa/Readme.txt

 applications rest in a folder).
 To run it, download the entire project (see the download link on the right) and double click the "folder" app.

+If a file dmsa.exe is found in the executable folder, this file is a windows executable which was cross compiled in MacOSX for windows using MXE tool.

-For more information, please contact me.
+For more information -> contact me.